RZ781/libcitrus/README.md

 A C library for implementing modern multiplayer stacker games.
 To see libcitrus in use, check out [txtris](https://github.com/RZ781/txtris).

-The library currently has an unstable API and ABI - it is not yet ready for production use.
+The library's source code does not depend on libc, so it can be used practically anywhere, such as your favourite operating system or an embedded system.
+This also means no memory is allocated by the library so you can easily use any method for allocation you prefer, like arenas or C++ smart pointers.
+The current build script only targets Unix-like systems so you may need to modify it for other uses.
+Currently, there is not a stable API or ABI - it is not yet ready for production use.

 libcitrus is free software, distributed under the terms of the GNU Lesser General Public License as published by the Free Software